adventuregamestudio/ags/OPTIONS.md

 * --log - write debug messages to log file.
 * --no-log - prevent from writing to log file.
 * --setup - run integrated setup dialog.
 Currently only supported by Windows version.
 * --tell - print various information concerning engine and the game, and quits.
-Output is done in JSON format.
+Output is done in INI format.
   * --tell-config - print contents of merged game config.
   * --tell-configpath - print paths to available config files.
   * --tell-data - print information on game data and its location.